 An Independent Study unit has an important place in senior secondary courses.
 It is a valuable pedagogical approach that empowers students to make decisions about their own learning.
 An Independent Study unit can be proposed by an individual student for their own independent study and negotiated with their teacher.
 The program of learning for an Independent Study unit must meet the unit goals and content descriptions as they appear in the course.

 NOTE: There are no VET competencies attached to this unit.
-VET competencies may be assessed where relevant to the focus of the unit.
-The competencies selected will need to align with the requirements of the Training Package and to the competencies already completed during the course if students are to achieve the relevant qualifications.
+VET competencies may be assessed where relevant to the focus of the Unit.

 Duplication of Content

 Students must not duplicate topics, case studies or issues studied in this course.